 The core of the Psychology course comprises the study of the biological level of analysis, the cognitive level of analysis and the sociocultural level of analysis.

 There is also an investigation of research methodology and students will study the Abnormal Psychology option.
+(Other Options are not currently covered in this course).

 Activities and assessment